dennisbergevin/cypress-cli-select/README.md

 npm install --save-dev cypress-cli-select
 ```

-In order to run specific test(s) by their title, install the following plugin:
+In order to run specific tests by their title, install the following plugin:

 ```sh
 npm install --save-dev @bahmutov/cy-grep